YuhaoDuuu/yd342_personal/stage/[2 stage coagulant addition][Spring 2018]-1.md

 </div>

 ## Future Work
+In the current research of us and other particle removal research teams, the effect of pH has not been considered.
+However, pH could be the single most important factor affecting the effectiveness of metal-based coagulants(Qin et al., 2006).
+In the future research, pH definitely has to be measured during the experiment.
+PH
 We have encountered several problems: the high pressure within the system, the leak caused by the poor connection.
 In next few weeks, we would fix those problems and begin to conduct our experiment.
 After discussed with Monroe, we suspected that the size of our first contact chamber is not enough for the HA and coag nanoparticles in the synthetic water to generate enough successful collision, so recalculation and test on the CC are also required.

 <div class="alert alert-block alert-danger">